-After graduating from the University of Florida with honors and a degree in business management, Jim spent the first few years in campus ministry.
+After graduating from the University of Florida with honors and a degree in business management, Jim spent a few years in campus ministry.
 He and his wife, Janice, then served for five years as missionaries in Tokyo, Japan.
-After moving back to the US, Jim continued his studies at Fuller Seminary, and began a career in international business in both commercial real estate and the oil and gas industry.
+After moving back to the U.S., Jim continued his studies at Fuller Seminary and began a career in international business in both commercial real estate and the oil and gas industry.
 In 1995, Joe White of Kanakuk Kamps contacted Jim and asked him to run his new non-profit camp serving urban children, Kids Across America.
 Today, KAA is a thriving camp that reaches children who otherwise would not be able to experience summer camp.
 Jim also led Bill Glass Champions for Life, a nationwide prison ministry based in Dallas, Texas, and Mega Voice International, an audio Bible manufacturing and distribution organization based in Tiberias, Israel.

 Jim approaches his role at Shelterwood as a servant leader.
-He and his wife Janice, and their son, Jake, live on the Shelterwood campus.
-Jake, who has autism, works in the Dining Hall.
+He and his wife, Janice, and their son, Jake, live on the Shelterwood campus.
+Jake, who has autism, works in the dining hall.
 One of Jim’s greatest passions is his personal interaction with the Shelterwood teens.
 He leads a weekly time of teaching with the young men.
 The group discusses current events, life challenges, and other teen issues, all from a Biblical perspective.
-Janice is also involved with the young women, often leading bible studies for the girls and the young adult mentors.
+Janice is also involved with the young women, often leading Bible studies for the girls and the young adult mentors.

-Outside of his work at Shelterwood, Jim enjoys spending time with his wife and growing family, he has two married children and five young grandchildren.
-His other son is attending college in Australia, and hopes to follow his father into ministry.
-Die-hard University of Florida fans may recognize Jim for another reason; he was an offensive guard for the Gators.
+Outside of his work at Shelterwood, Jim enjoys spending time with his wife and growing family.
+He has two married children and five young grandchildren.
+His other son is attending college in Australia and hopes to follow his father into ministry.
+Die-hard University of Florida fans may recognize Jim for another reason: He was an offensive guard for the Gators.